Book Art & Letterpress Lab

 The Sonoran Review and other student clubs meet in the space.
 Both Graduate and Undergraduate classes convene here throughout the year for classes and workshops.
 The lab is also the home to the student group The Book Art Collective.
 This student club is actively involved in the lab, producing artwork, meeting, and planning events centered on the book.

 Both Graduate and Undergraduate classes convene here throughout the year.

-The Letterpress and Book Art Lab is located at 1035 Mabel Street just across from the UA School of Art Graduate Studios, view map.
+The Letterpress and Book Art Lab is located at 1231 N. Fremont, in the UA School of Art Graduate Studios, view map.

 The lab is fortunate to house four (4) Vandercooks (Universal 1, Universal 1AB, SP-15, No. 2, 219 OS), Pilot Presses, and Chandler Price 8×12 OS and 12×15, Adana and more.
 There is an extensive collection of metal and wood type as well as ornaments and cuts.
 There are three (3) board shears, paper cutters, two (2) book presses, and two (2) guillotines, wire-o-binder and an industrial sewing machine.
 As well as an Epilog Zing CO2 24×12″ Laser Cutter and access to an Anderson Vreeland photopolymer plate maker and digital studios.

 View a video feature on the Book Art & Letterpress Lab.

 For more information about the facility, please contact: Karen Zimmermann